IDEO-coLAB/smirk/README.md

 > A user-friendly Grin client

 ## Inspiration
 Grin is a [lightweight, privacy-focused cryptocurrency](http://grin-tech.org) set to launch in early 2019.
-Community financed from the beginning, Grin has bootstrapped a development team through some lean times.
+Community financed from the beginning, Grin has bootstrapped an amazing development team through some lean times.
 As a result, the urgency for a user-focused Grin client has (understandably) taken a back seat to protocol development.

 Today, the need exists for a client and user experience that matches the promise of Grin's simplicity and the spirit of its community.